 Another solution is knitted chair socks that you can order in different sizes.
-They too, come in different colors to match the office.
+These can also come in different colours to better match the office.
 However, they might be less durable for an office setting if there are a lot of employees.

 Chair feet pads are less likely to hold up in the classroom, but they might be a good option for you at home, especially in the dining room or living room.

-Another fun solution for your home might be custom knitted chair socks in different patterns or you may want to simply order a single set of 4 tennis balls to put on chair legs where your child sits to study.
+Another fun solution for your home might be custom knitted socks in different patterns.
+Or you may want to simply order a single set of four tennis balls to put on chair legs where your child sits to study.